-During 2019, it exercised, among others, the following competences:
+During 2020, it exercised, among others, the following competences:

-- Assess skills, knowledge and experience necessary in the Board are evaluated, defining the necessary candidate functions and qualifications that each vacancy should entail, and assessing the time and dedication needed to discharge their duties properly. - Report on the proposal for the appointment and re-election of directors and members of the Committees of the Board of Directors, as well as the proposed representatives of corporate directors. - Ensure compliance with the remuneration policy established by the Group, proposing the remuneration policy for directors and senior managers to the Board of Directors, in addition to the basic conditions of senior managers' contracts. - Approve the contents of the Appointments and Remuneration Committee Report on the Chairman of the Board of Directors and Appointments and Remuneration Committee Report on the CEO, for assessment by the Board of Directors in terms of the performance of their duties during 2019, submitted to the Board of Directors for this body to perform the assessment referred to in Article 34.9 of its Rules. - Approve the Report on the functioning of the Appointments and Remuneration Committee during 2019, as well as the Report ratifying the current categories (proprietary, independent or executive) of the members of the Board. - Report on the appointment of Senior Managers and other positions that fall within the first three levels, in addition to those with remuneration equal to or greater than €75,000. - Propose the Annual Report on the remuneration of the Directors at Fomento de Construcciones y Contratas, S.A., corresponding to 2019 to the Board of Directors, for its subsequent submission at the next Ordinary General Shareholders' Meeting. - Approve the Report containing the proposed statutory remuneration of the Board for 2019. - Report on the fundamental aspects relating to the general salary policy for 2019 at the FCC Group. - Propose the remuneration policy for executive directors, the terms and conditions of the CEO's contract and ensure compliance with the company's remuneration policy to the Board of Directors.
+- Assess skills, knowledge and experience necessary in the Board are evaluated, defining the necessary candidate functions and qualifications that each vacancy should entail, and assessing the time and dedication needed to discharge their duties properly. - Report on the proposal for the appointment and re-election of directors and members of the Committees of the Board of Directors, as well as the proposed representatives of corporate directors. - Ensure compliance with the remuneration policy established by the Group, proposing the remuneration policy for directors and senior managers to the Board of Directors, in addition to the basic conditions of senior managers' contracts. - Approve the content of the documents named: Appointments and Remuneration Committee Report on the Chairman of the Board of Directors and Appointments and Remuneration Committee Report on the CEO, for assessment by the Board of Directors in terms of the performance of their duties during the 2020 business year, submitted to the Board of Directors for this body to perform the assessment referred to in Article 34.9 of its Regulations. - Approve the Report on the functioning of the Appointments and Remuneration Committee during the 2020 business year, as well as the Report ratifying the current categories (proprietary, independent or executive) of the members of the Board. - Report on the appointment of Senior Managers and other positions that fall within the first three levels, in addition to those with remuneration equal to or greater than €75,000. - Propose the Annual Report on the remuneration of the Directors at Fomento de Construcciones y Contratas, S.A., corresponding to the 2020 business year to the Board of Directors, for its subsequent submission at the Ordinary General Shareholders' Meeting. - Approve the Report containing the proposed statutory remuneration of the Board for the 2020 business year. - Report on the critical aspects relating to the general salary policy for the 2020 business year at the FCC Group.

+- Propose the remuneration policy for executive directors, the terms and conditions of the CEO's contract and ensure compliance with the company's remuneration policy to the Board of Directors.